midl-dev/midl-website.github.io/_frontpage_items/frontpage-03.md

 ---
 If you are comfortable being your own bank, we can help you be a validator.

-You keep 100% of the earnings allocated to you by the network.
-We just take a flat fee (in fiat currency) to operate the infrastructure.
+100% of the earnings allocated by the network go to you.
+You pay us a flat monthly fee (in fiat currency) to operate the infrastructure.

 All you have to do is to run a small signing device in a location of your choice.